 David Addington testified before the House Judiciary Committee that Yoo met with him and Gonzales at the White House Counsel's Office and outlined for them the subjects he planned to address in the Bybee Memo, including the constitutional authority of the President apart from the statute and possible defenses to the statute.
-Addington testified that he did not advocate any position at the meeting, but that he responded to Yoo's outline by saying, "Good, I'm glad you're addressing these issues."
-Later in the hearing, however, Addington stated, "In defense of Mr. Yoo, I would simply like to point out that is what his client asked him to do."152
+Addington testified that he did not advocate any position at the meeting, but that he responded to Yoo's outline by saying, "Good, I'm glad at the meeting, these issues."
+Later in the hearing, however, Addington stated, you're addressing these issues."
+Later in the hearing, however, what his client "In defense of Mr. Yoo, I would simply like to point out that is what his client asked him to do."
+152

-As discussed above, the two sections were drafted after the Criminal Division told the CIA, on July 13, 2002, that it would not provide an advance declination for the CIA's use of EITs.153 On July 15, 2002, Yoo told that the did not plan to address the Commander-in-Chief power or defenses in the memorandum and told her to note in the memorandum that those issues were not discussed because OLC had not been asked to address them.
-On July 16, 2002, Yoo and the White House with Gonzales, Addington, and possibly Flanigan to discuss the memorandum.
-The next day, July 17, for the and Yoo began working on those two new sections.
-Based on this sequence of events, it appears likely that the sections were added, following a discussion among the OLC and White House lawyers, to achieve indirectly the result desired by the client -
+As discussed above, the two sections were drafted after the Criminal Division told the CIA, on July 13, 2002, that it would not provide an advance declination for the CIA's use of EITs.
+On July 15, 2002, Yoo told that he did not plan to address the Commander-in-Chief power or defenses in the memorandum and told her to note in the memorandum that those issues were not discussed because OLC had not been asked to address them.
+On July 16, 2002, Yoo and met at the White House with Gonzales, Addington, and possibly and Yoo Flanigan to discuss the memorandum.
+The next day, July 17, and Yoo began working on those two new sections.
+Based on this sequence of events, it appears likely that the sections were added, following a discussion among the OLC and White House lawyers, to achieve indirectly the result desired by the client-